2008 attacks on Uttar Pradeshi and Bihari migrants in Maharashtra: Effects on local industries

 Local industries in Nashik, especially those located in the Ambad Maharashtra Industrial Development Corporation area, were affected due to the large-scale departure of migrant workers.
 According to a report, 40 percent small and medium industries in the Ambad industrial area had been closed down due to the migration.
 Though the local industries at Nashik are ancillary units, they provide material to big industries such as Mahindra and Mahindra and Crompton Greaves.
-Losses resulting from the exodus were estimated to be Rs.
-500 – 7 billion.
+Losses resulting from the exodus were estimated to be ₹5–7 billion (₹500–700 crore).

 In Pune, where the construction industry was badly hit, some local organisations, working for porters, construction workers and casual labourers, tried to stop the exodus.
 These organisations set up a National Integration Committee (NIC) and charted out confidence-building measures among the migrants in the city.
 One of the resolutions passed at the meeting was to encourage participation of the North Indians in all festivities in the near future.
 In fact, ninety percent of the labour force in Pune consists of migrants; 60 percent of these come from Bihar and UP.
 It was also feared that the stoppage of construction activities would adversely affect the plans of hosting certain events of the 2008 Commonwealth Youth Games to be held in the city.

 On 8 September 2008, Infosys Technologies announced that 3,000 employee positions had been shifted from Pune to Chennai, due to construction delays caused earlier that year by the attacks on North Indian construction workers.